Adolfo Ruiz Cortines: Post-presidency

-On 1 December 1958, Ruiz handed over power to his successor, Adolfo López Mateos and then he retired from public life altogether.
+On 1 December 1958, Ruiz handed over power to his successor López Mateos, and then he retired from public life almost altogether.
+In 1964, he attended the inauguration of López Mateos' successor, President Gustavo Díaz Ordaz.

+According to Miguel Alemán Velasco, President Luis Echeverría once consulted Ruiz Cortines via telephone on an unspecified policy.
+Ruiz Cortines disagreed with Echeverría's idea, but Echeverría didn't take his advice.

 In his last days, his friend Manuel Caldelas García, a politician whom he had known in his youth, began living with him at his home in Veracruz.
 Caldelas helped with household chores and took care of the former president.
 On the afternoon of 3 December 1973, the health status of Ruiz Cortines became critical.
 Dr. Mario Díaz Tejeda went to the home to treat the condition of the former president.
 When the drugs took effect on him, Ruiz Cortines fell asleep.
-At 9:05 am on Monday, 3 December 1973, Tomás Adolfo Ruiz Cortines died at 82 years of age, a victim of heart failure caused by arteriosclerosis.
+At 9:05 am on Monday, 3 December 1973, Adolfo Tomás Ruiz Cortines died at 83 years of age, a victim of heart failure caused by arteriosclerosis.

+Personal life

+In 1915 he married his first wife, Lucía Carrillo Guitiérrez, the daughter of Veracruz's then-governor, Lauro Carrillo.
+Ruiz Cortines and Lucía later divorced.
+Their first child, María Cristina Ruiz Carrillo, was born on December 6, 1917.
+Their second child, Lucía Ruiz Carrillo, was born on May 1, 1919.
+Their third child, Adolfo Ruiz Carrillo, was born on November 28, 1922.

+He married his second wife, an old girlfriend named María de Dolores Izaguirre, in 1941, who would serve as his First Lady.
+She would become the first woman in Mexico to cast a vote after her husband passed the constitutional amendment promised during his campaign.

+Ruiz Cortines was known to frequently play domino games.